syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/000_Log_paths/002_Junctions_and_channels.md

 For example, suppose that you have a single network source that receives log messages from different devices, and some devices send messages that are not RFC-compliant (some routers are notorious for that).
-To solve this problem in earlier versions of syslog-ng OSE, you had to create two different network sources using different IP addresses or ports: one that received the RFC-compliant messages, and one that received the improperly formatted messages (for example, using the
+To solve this problem in earlier versions of {{ site.product.short_name }}, you had to create two different network sources using different IP addresses or ports: one that received the RFC-compliant messages, and one that received the improperly formatted messages (for example, using the